cekrem/cekrem.github.io/content/posts/programming-as-theory-building-naur.md

-description = "Peter Naur's 1985 theory of programming explains why experience matters more in the age of AI-generated code" date = 2025-06-26 author = "Christian Ekrem" tags = ["programming", "software-engineering", "theory", "llm", "ai", "craft"] draft = false
+description = "Peter Naur's 1985 theory of programming explains why experience matters more in the age of AI-generated code" date = 2025-06-26 author = "Christian Ekrem" tags = ["programming", "software-engineering", "theory", "llm", "ai", "craft", "programming-as-theory-building"] draft = false
 +++

+*Update: I've written a follow-up exploring how AI degrades the institutions where theory-building happens: [Part II: When Institutions Crumble](/posts/programming-as-theory-building-part-ii/)*

+---

 In 1985, computer scientist Peter Naur wrote a prescient essay called ["Programming as Theory Building"](https://pages.cs.wisc.edu/~remzi/Naur.pdf) that feels more relevant today than ever.
 As we watch junior developers reflexively accept LLM-generated code they don't understand, and see codebases balloon with theoretically orphaned implementations, Naur's central thesis becomes crystal clear: **a program is not its source code**.